 “Thank you for everything you and your team have done…She said it was the best week of her life and has come home with more confidence, a new-found sense of independence, and wonderful memories with her new friends.”

 “I cannot thank you enough for all your support.
 It was also great to meet the arthritis team and other mothers with kids with similar issues.
 The networking opportunity was great…keep up the great work and support you all do.
 Thank you!”

 “The leaders are so enthusiastic and kind.
 I feel that I am leaving my daughter in excellent hands.
 Very well organised.
 Many thanks!”

 “Thank you for holding a great camp.
 I met heaps of great people and had an amazing time.”

 “I learnt that it’s ok to tell people you’re in pain and you need assistance.”

 “The leaders were all very helpful and amazing/friendly.”

 - Read the latest news about this year’s camp.

-Below is a selection of photos from this year’s camp.
+Below is a selection of photos from last year’s camp.
 These and more are available for purchase from the Stonemeadow Photography website.